This guide answers the question, “what is off-page SEO?”

-We’ll also explain how off-page SEO works, why it’s important, and look at a number of off-page SEO examples, tactics, and types to help you build a good strategy for your website.
+But we’ll go over more than just the definition of off-page optimization.
+We’ll also explain how off-page SEO works, why it’s important, and look at a number of off-site optimization examples, types, and tactics to help you build a better SEO strategy for your website.

-By the end of this article, you’ll have a clear understanding of what is off-page optimization in SEO and the elements required for proper link building and increasing brand awareness.
+By the end of this article, you’ll have a clear understanding of what is off-page optimization in SEO and the elements required for proper link building and increasing authority and trust for your domain.

 What Is Off-Page SEO?